 The Department is committed to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all students are respected.
 Harassment or victimisation is regarded as unacceptable behaviour and is not tolerated in any form.
-All members of the University are expected to treat each other fairly and with respect, courtesy and consideration.
+All members of the University are expected to treat each other fairly and with respect, courtesy, and consideration.

-Help and advice can be found in the Department by contacting your Supervisor, the DGS, the GSA or the Departmental Harassment Advisor (Agnieszka Swiejkowska, the Research Facilitator).
+Help and advice can be found in the Department by contacting your Supervisor, the DGS, or the Departmental Harassment Advisor (Agnieszka Swiejkowska).